 - Room 101 was updated with a new bed, linens, chairs and decor to serve as a honeymoon suite during weddings or a suite during special events.
 (Funded through Go Big Give.)

-- Update to cable and fiber to ensure stations can be watched in our meeting room.
+- Update television cable and fiber to expand viewing in the conference room.
 (Funded through Go Big Give.)

-- Addition of kayaks and canoes for guests to use as well as 4 sets of horse shoe pits, giant Jenga, ladder golf, and totes of board games and puzzles for groups to enjoy while here.
+- Addition of kayaks and canoes for guests to use as well as 4 sets of horse shoe pits, giant Jenga, ladder golf, and totes of board games and puzzles for groups to enjoy.
 New basketballs, dodge balls and volleyballs have also been purchased.
 (Funded through Go Big Give.)

 - Conference room update: paint and new ceiling tiles.